-A new one-way bike lane is to be installed at the Basin Reserve roundabout on Rugby Street in mid 2018 to make it safer for people riding from Adelaide Road up to Tasman Street.
+A new one-way bike lane has been installed at the Basin Reserve roundabout on Rugby Street to make it safer for people riding from Adelaide Road up to Tasman Street.
 Work started in mid-2018 and was completed in early 2019.

 This relatively simple interim improvement will make things a little safer for people who ride into the city using this route.
 About 150 people cycle via Pukeahu National War Memorial Park in the morning peak, and this number is likely to grow.

 The section of the Basin roundabout between Adelaide Road and Belfast Street is part of State Highway 1 and used by about 19,300 vehicles a day.
 About 2500 vehicles a day use the top part of Rugby Street between Belfast Street and Tasman Street.

 The tight bend, constrained space and high traffic volumes near the intersection of Adelaide Road and Rugby Street make it difficult to find a way of improving things for people cycling downhill from Tasman Street to Adelaide Road.